Belzedar94/Fsf-tree-analyzer/README.md

 ## Running The Script
 1. Compile Fairy-Stockfish and locate the engine binary plus the relevant NNUE/`variants.ini` files.
-2. Example run: `python tree_analyzer.py <path-to-fairy-stockfish> atomic --output-dir runs/atomic --depth 20 --depth-step 2 --max-depth 80 --multipv auto --threads 8 --hash 8192 --proof-threshold 0 --disproof-threshold 0`.
+2. Example run: `python tree_analyzer.py <path-to-fairy-stockfish> atomic --output-dir runs/atomic --depth 20 --depth-step 2 --max-depth 80 --multipv auto --threads 8 --hash 8192 --proof-threshold 0 --disproof-threshold 0 --stalemate-loss`.
 3. Re-running the same command (with the same `--output-dir`) resumes from the JSON checkpoint that is refreshed every ten analysed nodes and on shutdown.

 ## Continuing From A Checkpoint